Has the COVID pandemic seen dog thefts increase in the UK?

 - Neutering can help to reduce the risk of theft by reducing the risk of them roaming, and making the dog less attractive to thieves who may be planning to breed from them and sell the puppies.

-What to do if your dog goes missing:
+What should I do if my dog goes missing?

 - Contact your local dog warden.